EG-tech/emulation-resources/README.md

 If you have never contributed to GitLab before, feel free to [file a new issue](https://gitlab.com/EG-tech/emulation-resources/issues) with a link and I'll add it!
 Or just ping me [elsewhere](https://digipres.club/@The_BFOOL).

+There is a related companion repository for disk imaging resources at [disk-imaging-resources](https://gitlab.com/EG-tech/disk-imaging-resources)

 ## Contents
 - [Emulators](#emulators)
 - [Software Download Sites](#software-download-sites)